-• Give client a copy of the completed inspection record.

-- If the inspection was not recorded in PEMS, send the department a copy of completed inspection record and any supporting documentation. - If the inspection was not recorded in PEMS, retain the original completed manual inspection record and any supporting documentation for auditing purposes for 2 years. - You must ensure that the passed goods are segregated and clearly distinguished from goods which failed inspection or have not yet been inspected.
+- Pass the lot/consignment if you are satisfied that all relevant tolerance levels have been met and the consignment meets the phytosanitary requirements of the importing country. - Record passed lot/consignment in PEMS or on the manual inspection record. - Give client a copy of the completed inspection record. - Send the Department a copy of completed inspection record and any supporting documentation. - Retain the original completed manual inspection record and any supporting documentation for auditing purposes for 2 years. - You must ensure that the passed goods are segregated and clearly distinguished from goods which failed inspection or have not yet been inspected.